Barrier Reef (TV series)

 Barrier Reef was an Australian television series that was first screened domestically in 1971.
 However, 19 episodes had already premiered on British television on BBC1 between 5 October 1970 and 15 February 1971 and four more aired between 5 April and 3 May 1971 in advance of Australian broadcast.

+Premise

+Barrier Reef was about a group of marine biologists on board a sailing ship called the New Endeavour, researching around the Great Barrier Reef, off Queensland, Australia.
+"It was the first series in the world to feature extensive colour underwater filming on location".